 Learn what performance characteristics to look for when shopping for independently operable scanning hardware.

 But knowing which device is right for your needs can be challenging.
-As organizations mature, they often develop strict rules around the technologies and practices used to govern the transmission of information.
-All of this can make choosing a networked imaging device a daunting task.
+As organizations mature, they often develop strict rules around how information is shared.
+This can make choosing a networked imaging device a daunting task.
 Thankfully, there are a few simple questions professionals can answer to help them narrow down their search.
-It all starts, however, with understanding exactly what a network document scanner is and the benefits it can provide.
+It all starts with understanding exactly what a network document scanner is and the benefits it can provide.

-Check out our guide, Document Scanners: Everything You Need to Go Digital in 2022, for even more expert advice and information.
+Check out our guide, Document Scanners: Everything You Need to Go Digital, for even more expert advice and information.

 What is a network document scanner?